![]() |

 500g (1lb) citrus peel (pith attached)

-625g (1lb 5oz) caster sugar (keep 60g back to sprinkle on the cooked peel)
+600g caster sugar + 60g to sprinkle on the cooked peel

 Cut the peel into the size, or sizes, you want.
 Place in a heavy-based pan, cover with water, bring to the boil and cook for 10 minutes.
 Drain the peel and repeat this process twice more.
-After the final draining, return the peel to the pan.
-Add the water and all but 60g of the sugar.
-Melt over a low heat and, once the sugar has dissolved, bring to the boil.
-Turn the heat down to a slow simmer and cook until the peel is translucent.
+Dissolve the sugar in the water over a low heat, then bring to the boil.
+Add the peel, turn the heat down to a slow simmer and cook until the peel is translucent.
 This will take from 30 minutes for thin slices to 2 hours for thick quarters of cedro.

 If you're candying various sizes, use a slotted spoon to remove the citrus peel when translucent and place on greaseproof paper.
 I like to leave leave the largest pieces in the syrup for 30 minutes after turning off the heat and before placing them on the paper.
 Spread them out so the pieces don't touch and leave overnight.
-Next day sprinkle the peel with the reserved caster sugar.
-They'll keep in a plastic container in the fridge for several months.
+Next day sprinkle the peel with the reserved caster sugar. the keeping quality of candied peel depends on how moist your finished peel is.
+You want it soft and yielding yet dried out enough after cooking not be too moist and sticky the next day when you sprinkle it with the 60g of sugar.
+They'll keep in a plastic container in the fridge for several weeks or even months depending on moisture levels.
+If it's soft and luscious you'll want to use it but if you do want to store some for longer, then allow some pieces to dry out for longer before sugaring and storing.